enthought/mayavi/docs/source/mayavi/index.rst

 Mayavi User Guide
 ==================

-Welcome.
-This is the User Guide for Mayavi (version |version|), the scientific data visualization and 3D plotting tool in Python.
+Mayavi is a Python application and library for interactive scientific data visualization and 3D plotting tool in Python.

 .. raw:: html